 Lug-Centric (Floating) Slip-On Spacers

-Lug-centric slip-on wheel spacers do not have these notches.
+Lug-centric slip-on style spacers do not have these notches.
 This puts all the stress on the studs, which is not safe.

 Are Slip-On Wheel Spacers Safe?

-If you install everything correctly, slip-on wheel spacers are perfectly safe — given that you’re working with hub-centric spacers and not lug-centric.
+If you install everything correctly, slip-on units are indeed safe — given that you’re working with hub-centric spacers and not lug-centric.

 First, you need to ensure that your existing lug nuts will have enough thread exposed to reattach the wheel safely.
 You should be able to spin the lug nut at least ten times before it starts to get snug.